 sudo sysctl -p /etc/sysctl.conf

-# to add iptables forwarding rules on bounce servers
+# to add IPv4 forwarding/NAT rules on bounce servers

 sudo iptables -A INPUT -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT